Lakshay0124/Gramo-Player-cli/README.md

 it is a cli song downloader and player
 NOTE:
-you need to have mpv installed on your system to use it
+you need to have mpv and yt-dlp installed on your system to use it

 Usage: